Topologically Integrated Geographic Encoding and Referencing: Future

-TIGER data published through February 2007 (2006 Second Edition) were in a custom ASCII format formally known as TIGER/Line files.
-In 2008, data in shapefile format was published.
-Shapefiles are not topological, therefore they may contain sliver polygons when comparing TIGER/Line boundaries with other TIGER features.
-This mismatch was not inherent when the census TIGER/Line files were released in the original ASCII format.
-The Census Bureau has been offering TIGER/Line data as Geodatabases since 2017, and open-source Geopackages since 2024.
-These formats can maintain topological relationships between themes or 'layers'.
+TIGER data published through February 2007 (2006 Second Edition) was in a custom ASCII format officially known as TIGER/Line files.
+In 2008, the data was published in shapefile format.
+Shapefiles are not topological, so they may contain sliver polygons when comparing TIGER/Line boundaries with other TIGER features.
+This mismatch did not occur when the census TIGER/Line files were originally released in ASCII format.
+Since 2017, the Census Bureau has offered TIGER/Line data as Geodatabases and plans to provide open-source Geopackages starting in 2024.
+These formats can preserve topological relationships between themes or 'layers'.

-Additionally, the Census Bureau has made TIGER data available through WMS servers known as TIGERweb.
+Additionally, the Census Bureau has made TIGER data accessible through WMS servers called TIGERweb.